FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-52.md

 ### Funding the Commons Bogota

 Funding the Commons will be hosting a pop-up track on October 10th at the [Schelling Point event in Bogota](https://schellingpoint.gitcoin.co/), hosted by Gitcoin.
 This will be a community-focused event with a series of lighting talks, workshops and collaboration to push forward the funding of public goods in web3 and beyond.
 If you're interested in presenting a talk at the FTC track, reach out to [commons@protocol.ai](mailto:commons@protocol.ai).
-See previous Funding the Commons material [here](https://fundingthecommons.io/).
+See previous Funding the Commons material [on the Funding the Commons website](https://fundingthecommons.io/).

 [![](/uploads/fil-lisbon.webp)](https://fil-lisbon.io/register-now/)